My Loved One Was Sexually Assaulted – What Can I Do?

 - Report the assault.
 Reporting sexual assault is often a complicated and layered decision for survivors.
 Your loved one may find it difficult or challenging to trust the legal system, or feel like reporting may do more harm than good.
 However, reporting the assault is critical if your loved one chooses to do so.
 If your loved one decides to file a report, you can encourage them to:

 - Contact local law enforcement authorities (tribal or state).

 Some survivors may have little to say about the attack or may not want to take any action after the assault.
 Remember, sexual assault is a traumatic experience, and it is your loved one’s choice in how to proceed.

 No matter how your friend or relative chooses to heal, it is important that the next steps are their choice.
 Whatever steps they take forward are steps to rebuilding their personal sovereignty.
 As a friend, you can support a survivor by believing your loved one and listening.

-If you need assistance with supporting your loved one, call the StrongHearts Native Helpline at 1-844-7NATIVE (1-844-762-8483) Monday – Friday from 9 a.m. to 5:30 p.m.
-Central time to get help.
-Callers after hours will have the option to connect with the National Domestic Violence Hotline or to call back on the next business day.
+If you need assistance with supporting your loved one, call the StrongHearts Native Helpline at 1-844-7NATIVE (1-844-762-8483), available from 7 a.m. to 10 p.m.
+Central time, seven days a week, to get help.
+Callers reaching out after hours may connect with the National Domestic Violence Hotline by selecting option 1.
 All calls remain anonymous and confidential.